rveltz/Tractography.jl/docs/src/plot.md

 # Plotting

-Plotting is provided by calling recipes to `Makie.jl`.
-Hence by loading `CairoMakie` or `GLMakie` or `WGLMakie`, you can use custom function to interact with FOD data.
+Plotting functionality is provided through `Makie.jl` recipes.
+By loading one of the Makie backends (`CairoMakie`, `GLMakie`, or `WGLMakie`), you can use custom functions to visualize FOD (Fiber Orientation Distribution) data.
-For this part, we use `CairoMakie` but the user is encouraged to use `GLMakie` instead.

-Let us start by reading some `nii` data.
+This tutorial uses `CairoMakie` for static plots, but `GLMakie` is recommended for interactive 3D visualization.

+## Setup

+Let's start by loading FOD data from a NIfTI file:

 ```@example PLOTTING
 using Tractography